bmeaut/ahk-action-neptuncheck/README.md

-# AHK Neptun check GitHub Action
+# Ahk Neptun check GitHub Action

-Checks if a a neptun.txt exists and it has Neptun code looking content.
+Checks if a file named `neptun.txt` exists in the root of the repository and it has _Neptun code_ looking content.

+Please refer to <https://akosdudas.github.io/automated-homework-evaluation/> for the "big picture."

 ## Usage